 1 Execution site(s)

-Alla I., born in 1926, remembers: “The day of the shooting, I saw a policeman accompanied by a German soldier entering the house of my Jewish neighbors.
+Alla I., born in 1926: “The day of the shooting, I saw a policeman accompanied by a German soldier entering my Jewish neighbors’ house.
 Another German soldier came to our house.
 My father began to speak in the Jewish language because he knew it and thought that it was easier to be understood in it.
 The German soldier then thought that my father was Jewish and took him away, violently.
-Later, when my father found himself gathered near the ravine with the other Jews, we shouted that he was Russian.
-The Jews also shouted that he was Russian and he was then released by the local policemen.”
+Later, when my father found himself near the ravine with the other Jews who had been rounded up, we shouted that he was Russian.
+The Jews also shouted that he was Russian and he was released by the local policemen.”
 (Eyewitness N°861, interviewed in Khoyniki, on September 26, 2014)

-Khoyniki is a small city situated 90 km southwest of Gomel.
-It’s a district center as it was before the war, even if the city was much smaller.
-Before the war, a significant part of the population was Jewish, the majority of whom lived on Sovietskaya Street.
+Khoyniki is a small town situated 90km southwest of Gomel.
+It is a district center as it was before the war, even if the town was much smaller.
+Before the war, a significant part of the population was Jewish, with the majority of them living on Sovietskaya Street.
 Many Jews were craftsmen and storekeepers.
 There was also a wooden synagogue.
 The city was occupied by German forces during summer 1941.

 Do you have additional information regarding a village that you would like to share with Yahad ?